The Florence bus network consists of nearly 100 lines, of which 4 are night buses.

 The normal-sized buses that are useful for tourists are numbers 12 and 13.
 Both routes run to Piazzale Michelangelo and San Miniato al Monte Basilica.

 The Florence tramway network was inaugurated in 2010 after five years of construction.
 It currently consists of one light rail line.

-The Florence tram is not very convenient for tourists since none of its lines go past the city center.
+The Florence tram is not very convenient for tourists since none of its lines go through the city centre.

 Florence taxis are the most expensive in Europe (costlier than taxis in Amsterdam).
 Here are some examples of prices:

 - Minimum fare on week days: €3.30

 - Minimum dare on weekends and holidays: €5.30